-Although the technology stack used in web application development depends on the kind of project you want to build, there are certain tech stacks that give you a readymade combination of tools for your web app development.
+Although the type of web technology stack depends on the kind of project you want to build, there are certain tech stacks that give you a readymade combination of tools for your web app development.

 LAMP refers to Linux (operating system), Apache (web server), MySQL (database), PHP (programming language).
 It is one of the most popular back-end tech stacks for web development.
 Full-stack developers prefer LAMP to other tech stacks for its security, flexibility, and customization options.

 As the name suggests, the Python-Django tech stack is based on python language and uses the Django framework for back-end development.
-With Apache as the server and MySQL database, this tech stack is an ideal choice when you want to build a quick web application, as an MVP.
+With Apache as the server and MySQL database, this web technology stack is an ideal choice when you want to build a quick web application, as an MVP.

 MERN is an abbreviation for MongoDB, Express.js, React/Redux, and Node.js.
 Again, this is a full-stack that uses ReactJS for front-end development and NodeJS for back-end development.
 MERN is a popular choice for building responsive single-page applications and large web applications.

-Both MEAN and MERN are full technology stacks for web application development.
+Both MEAN and MERN are full web app stacks.
 So the decision for MEAN vs MERN is actually only based on the differences between Angular and ReactJS for web development.

-How to choose the right technology stack for your web application
+How to choose the right web technology stack for your project

 Project type and size

-For small projects or MVPs, you can go with simpler stacks like Python-Django.
+For small projects or MVPs, you can go with simpler web app stacks like Python-Django.
 If you want a full stack option for small applications, Nodejs-React can be a great choice too.

-However, for mid-size projects like enterprise applications or eCommerce applications, full stacks like MEAN or MERN are essential.
+However, for mid-size project like enterprise application or eCommerce application, full web app stack like MEAN or MERN are essential.
 Alternatively, you can hire an Angular web development company to help you build scalable, responsive enterprise web applications.
 You can also hire ReactJS developers for building interactive single-page applications using ReactJS.

 The development of large-scale web applications like online marketplaces, social media networks, or content-rich applications requires a well-chosen combination of useful technologies.
 It’s better to select core technologies like ReactJs, AngularJS, or Ruby and Rails and then combine it with other effective tools and languages depending upon the functionalities you need in your web application.